August

 Tabroom’s Unknown Founder

-Back then David was in his fourth year of a computer science degree, while I was in my second CS class ever.
-I was a psychology major, which I picked as a half default under pressure of a deadline.
+Back then David was in his fourth year of a computer science degree, while I was in my second CS course.
+I was a psychology major, which I picked half as a default under pressure of a deadline.
 I wasn’t very good at college, to be honest.
-And at that point I definitely was no programmer.
-But I did have a fair few practical computer skills, setting up servers and databases and the like.
-So I set up the infrastructure, while David wrote the lion’s share of the actual code.
-I felt, and told him, I felt I was cheating him a little in this; he assured me that the parts I’d handled would have been a pain for him to do.
-We did indeed get an A.
+At that point I definitely was no programmer.
+But I did have a fair few practical computer skills, in setting up servers and databases and the like, the legacy of a part time job working for a wonderful loose cannon of a mentor who ran the EE & CS departments’ research clusters.
+Peg also makes great barbecue.

 Systems Full Steam Ahead